enkidevs/curriculum/web/html/forms-ii/dropdown-list.md

 ### How much do you know about dropdowns?

-When a form’s drop-down has an option other than the first item that needs to display by default, what attribute is used?
+When a form's drop-down has an option other than the first item that needs to display by default, what attribute is used?

 ```html
 <select>